christine-seibert/christine-for-nh/CONTRIBUTING.md

 ## Development Environment

-If you are contributing Christine for NH content (rather than code) and want to be able to view it in your browser, the easiest way to do so is to run it locally.
+If you are contributing Christine for NH content (rather than code) and want to be able to view it, the easiest way to do so in your browser is to run it locally.

 We use [Cloudflare Pages][1] to make this documentation available, and [Material MkDocs][2] to build the site.